 Since the new Russia’s law, many companies including Apple, Google, and Amazon have kept its users’ data on servers based in Russia.
 However, not every tech companies have complied with the legislation and the first one to feel the casualty of the ruling is LinkedIn.
 Also, a social media giants like Facebook and Twitter hasn’t complied with the legislation yet and may face the same casualties as LinkedIn.

 Most likely this is a wise move by Russian authorities first to ban not the major social network.
 It might be a warning signal to brands like Facebook and Twitter to force them to comply with the new regulations without having to feel the consequences directly on its skin.

 Of course, as usual, Russian new legislation comes with a little controversy.

 Russian authorities say that they imposed the new law to protect its online user’s privacy against the internet hackers.
 Having said that, LinkedIn has a known history of a mass hack in 2012 when over 117 million people were affected by it.

-LinkedIn has more than 467 million global users and only 5 million users are based in Russia, therefore it is unlikely that LinkedIn would want to go as far and comply with Russian legislation to maintain its Russian user base.
+LinkedIn has more than 467 million global users, and only 5 million users based in Russia.
+Therefore it is unlikely that LinkedIn would want to go as far and comply with Russian legislation to maintain its Russian user base.
 Though, it might be more in LinkedIn new owner’s Microsoft interest to smoothing out problems with Russia.